BVengo/simple-shulker-preview/README.md

 | `Unique Items Only` | Only displays icons on shulker boxes holding one item type.                   | _False_     |
 | `Display Item`      | Sets which item in the shulker should be displayed.
 Options are First or Last | _First_     |

-This mod uses the [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config) to implement configs.
-I would recommend installing [ModMenu](https://www.curseforge.com/minecraft/mc-mods/modmenu) alongside it to make use of them, because I didn't want to create yet another config mapping for such a simple mod.
+This mod comes with the [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config) built in to implement configs (there should be no need to download it yourself).
+I would recommend installing [ModMenu](https://www.curseforge.com/minecraft/mc-mods/modmenu) alongside it if you actually want to use them though, because I didn't want to create yet another config mapping for such a simple mod.

 Please keep in mind that, although Simple Shulker Preview may be available for certain